aessing/unifi-udm-backup/CONTRIBUTING.md

 ## :beetle: Before you start, file an issue

-Please follow this simple rule to help me stop any unnecessary effort and frustration, so we all can ensure an efficient and effective use of everyone's time - yours, mine, and the time of other community members.
+Please follow this simple rule to help us stop any unnecessary effort and frustration, so we all can ensure an efficient and effective use of everyone's time - yours, ours, and the time of other community members.

 > If you have a question, or do you think you have discovered an issue, or would you like to propose a new feature, etc., then find/file an issue before starting work to fix or implement it.
 >